cutesylvia79/GettingCleaningData/README.md

 ## Pre-requsite
 1. Set working directory with setwd()
-2. Download the "tidy_feature.csv" from repo and copy to working directory that set on step 1.
+2. Download the "tidy_feature2.csv" from repo and copy to working directory that set on step 1.
-3. Ensure packages "reshape2"
+3. Ensure packages "reshape2","dplyr","data.table"
     ```{r}
       install.packages("reshape2")
+      install.packages("dplyr")
+      install.packages("data.table")
     ```
 4. The script allows 2 option of file source.
 User can choose to download from internet or use working directory as file source
-    . in Run_analysis.R, change code in line 9 . change variable to value 0 to download from web, value 1 to use local working directory
+    . in Run_analysis.R, change code in line 10 . change variable to value 0 to download from web, value 1 to use local working directory
     .
-If you use to download data from web, and your machine is "mac", please comment line 20 and uncomment line 23.
+If you use to download data from web, and your machine is "mac", please comment line 21 and uncomment line 24.

 ## Tidy Data